Skip to main content

 [Recruiter name]

-Subject: Your application to [company]
+Subject: Your application to [company name]

 Hi [candidate name],